lasso-js/lasso/README.md

 </html>
 ```

-# Extending the RaptorJS Optimizer
+# Extending the Raptor Optimizer

 Only read below if you are building plugins or transforms to further enhance the `raptor-optimizer` module.